puppetlabs/puppetlabs-peadm/README.md

 You can use PEADM to deploy and manage PE installations for standard, large, and extra-large architectures.

 **Important**: PEADM is compatible with PE 2019.8.1 and later versions.
-If your PE version is older than 2019.8.1 and want to use PEADM, you must upgrade PE before converting your installation to a PEADM-managed installation.
+If your PE version is older than 2019.8.1 and you want to use PEADM, you must upgrade PE before converting your installation to a PEADM-managed installation.

 #### Table of contents